Back to blog

 Revenue per checkout sessionPrevents optimizing conversion while hurting margin or average order value.Promotion, shipping tier, category, customer type.

-Every experiment should include a hypothesis, affected metric, guardrail metric, sample-size expectation, rollout plan, and rollback trigger.
+If checkout reporting is scattered across analytics, gateway logs, ERP, support tools, and spreadsheets, a marketing analytics dashboard development workflow can unify funnel and order evidence.
 For larger builds, use the Custom Software Cost Estimator to separate quick UX fixes from deeper platform work.

 QA And Release Checklist